Wiryeseong

 The former Wiryeseong is called Habuk (north of the river) Wiryeseong and the latter is called Hanam (south of the river) Wiryeseong.
-The earthen walls of Pungnap Toseong and Mongchon Toseong in Songpa-gu, Seoul are believed by many to be the remains of Hanam Wiryeseong.
+The earthen walls of Pungnap Toseong and Mongchon Toseong in Songpa District, Seoul are believed by many to be the remains of Hanam Wiryeseong.

 During the Hanseong period, Baekje grew up against Southern Mahan and Northern Chinese Commanderies including Daifang, which attempted to violate their border.
-In the process, Baekje modified the political systems, and expended its territory to Mahan and Hwanghae region, and it became as a regional power.
+In the process, Baekje modified the political systems, and expended its territory to Mahan and Hwanghae Province region, and it became as a regional power.

-Wiryeseong served as Baekje’s capital until 475, when Goguryeo's King Jangsu attacked Baekje and captured Wiryeseong, as well as the whole Han River area, and killing Baekje's King Gaero.
-Baekje's next king Munju moved south and set the new capital at Ungjin (modern day Gongju city).
+Wiryeseong served as Baekje's capital until 475, when Goguryeo's King Jangsu attacked Baekje and captured Wiryeseong, as well as the whole Han River area, and killing Baekje's King Gaero.
+Baekje's next king Munju moved south and set the new capital at Ungjin (modern day Gongju).